 The Blessing of Dan by Jacob

-Before Jacob, Dan’s father died, he gave a blessing to each of his sons.
-This is the blessing given to Dan
+Before Jacob, Dan’s father, died, he blessed each of his sons.
+This is the blessing given to Dan:

 “I look for your deliverance, Lord.” – Genesis 49:16-18